jeancf/etcetera/roadmap.md

 ### --revert FILENAME ###

-* If multiple commits are available, propose list to pick from
+* Propose list to pick from
 * Overwrite managed file with the chosen .COMMIT version

 **DONE**